timohaber/timohaber.github.io_v1/_pages/Research.md

 ## Publications

   <h3>Non-linearities, sticky prices and the transmission mechanism of monetary policy </h3> with <a href="https://sites.google.com/site/guidoascari/"> Guido Ascari </a>, 2021.
 Conditionally accepted at <em> The Economic Journal </em>
-  <p>A sticky price theory of the transmission mechanism of monetary policy shocks based on state-dependent pricing yields two testable implications, that do not hold in time-dependent models.
+  A sticky price theory of the transmission mechanism of monetary policy shocks based on state-dependent pricing yields two testable implications, that do not hold in time-dependent models.
 First, large monetary policy shocks should yield proportionally larger initial responses of the price level.
 Second, in a high trend infation regime, the response of the price level to monetary policy shocks should be larger and real effects smaller.
-Our analysis provides evidence supporting these non-linear effects in the response of the price level in aggregate US data, indicating state-dependent pricing as an important feature of the transmission mechanism of monetary policy.</p>
+Our analysis provides evidence supporting these non-linear effects in the response of the price level in aggregate US data, indicating state-dependent pricing as an important feature of the transmission mechanism of monetary policy.

 ## Work in Progress